-- Continued diligence in the collection of property taxes by maintaining a tax collection percentage of 99.34%.
-The statewide average in fiscal year 2023 was 98.32%. - Continued efforts of all departments to minimize costs and efficiently serve citizens.
+- Continued diligence in the collection of property taxes by maintaining a tax collection percentage of 98.80%. - Continued efforts of all departments to minimize costs and efficiently serve citizens. - Sales taxes continued to exceed projections.
+Excise taxes also remained strong.